aharonium/opensiddur.org/posts/posts/prayers-that-hurt-public-prayer-in-interfaith-settings-by-arnold-resnicoff-2009_(arnold.resnicoff_2019-02-17).html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
 For many Christians, the New Testament gives a scriptural basis for “general” prayers.
 They point to Jesus’ prayer as an example.
 When asked how to pray, Jesus began, “Our Father, who art in heaven . . .”
 (Matthew 6:9 and Luke 11:2).
 For another illustration of “general” prayers, they point to the words of Stephen recorded in Acts 7:60, “Lord, lay not this sin to their charge.”
 Or “God, be merciful to me, a sinner,” written in Luke 18:13.
-Many of the New Testament epistles end with prayers offered in the name of Jesus, but in the Epistle to the Hebrews there is a simple prayer we might emulate today when ending an invocation or benediction, “Grace be with you all, Amen” (Hebrews 13:25).
+Many of the New Testament epistles end with prayers offered in the name of Jesus, but in the Epistle to the Hebrews there is a simple prayer we might emulate today when ending an invocation or benediction, “Grace be with you all, <em>Amen</em>” (Hebrews 13:25).
 </div></td></tr>